 John served as Senior Vice President of the Empire State Development Corporation (ESDC), New York State’s economic development arm.
-There he simultaneously managed the Public-Private Partnership Unit (which he launched), International, and Business Development divisions.
-In that capacity he oversaw the operations of more than 20 foreign and domestic offices as well as the ESDC economic development financing section.
+There he simultaneously managed the Public-Private Partnership Group (which he launched), International, and Business Development divisions.
+In that capacity he oversaw the operations of more than 20 foreign and domestic offices as well as the economic development financing section.

 Mr. Buttarazzi received his Master of Science from the Columbia University Graduate School of Architecture, Planning and Preservation, with a concentration in Development and his Bachelor of Science, cum laude, from Washington & Lee University where he majored in Mathematics with significant course work in Economics and History.
+He is an Adjunct Professor with the Georgetown University McCourt School of Public Policy where he teaches a graduate-level course on public-private partnerships.
+He has also served as a Visiting Lecturer at the Princeton University Woodrow Wilson School of Public and International Affairs.

 John is a former David Rockefeller Fellow.
 He is a member of the United Nations Economic Commission for Europe Team of Specialists on Public-Private Partnerships and is on the Board of Advisors for Mobilized Construction, which is developing community-based road maintenance programs in Africa.